justjohnd/workflow/Wordpress Projects.md

 5. Add a full-screen container just inside the document's `body` element

 Q: How do I create seperate elements that scroll over and under each other at different rates? <br>
 A: Use translateZ and set elements to different depths.
 Make sure to set perspective origin and transform origin to same point.
-See Code Sandbox.
+See Codepen.

+## Features (Note: not all of these are necessarily related to Wordpress)
+Q: How can I create a transparent navbar with background elements? </br>
+A: Add a wrapper to the navbar and include in that wrapper any elements you want to be seen.
+Place the background elements above the nav elements in the HTML flow so that they can be seen on top.
+Set background elements to position: absolute.
+See Codepen

+## Frontend Manipulation
+Q: How do I add classes based on the page I am on, for instance on the front page only?